phylake/rcss/readme.md

 ## Who

-I built this for myself because I have shit to do.
-I imagine it will be useful for other developers who share that sentiment.
+I built this for myself out of frustration with the alternatives.
 That said, I've tried to make it as accessible and intuitive as possible and would like to see it grow into a viable alternative to existing CSS frameworks.

 ### Dude, why isn't your CSS output optimized?

 Because this tool has a specific focus, least of which is squeezing every byte out of the output.
 Also because I gzip my CSS and deploy it to a CDN which works just fine for my needs.

+### Reasons **not** to use RubyCSS

+- Core Ruby classes such as String and Fixnum are altered.
+If you need something that runs in Rails during the rest of the application this might not be the best option.
+While unlikely that the alterations will clash with Rails or other frameworks, I'm not ensuring compatibility with anything else.

+- You need a language agnostic language: Sass, for example, stands on its own meaning other languages can write Sass parsers and you can take your Sass with you to another language's environment.

 [fowler]: http://martinfowler.com/bliki/DomainSpecificLanguage.html
 [sass]: http://sass-lang.com/